 Purists may not like a non-copper mug

-Purists swear by a 100 percent copper mug, but if you’re worried about upkeep, having a mug that's lined with stainless steel will help your drinkware hold up over time.
-The Krown Kitchen Hammered Moscow Mule Copper Mug Set has a hammered copper exterior, but the interior is non-reactive stainless steel, so it won't corrode or impart tinny flavors to your favorite cocktails.
+Purists swear by a 100 percent copper mug, but if you’re worried about upkeep, having a mug lined with stainless steel will help your drinkware hold up over time.
+The Krown Kitchen Moscow Mule Copper Mug Set has a hammered copper exterior, but the interior is non-reactive stainless steel, so it won't corrode or impart tinny flavors to your favorite cocktails.
 This set includes four mugs and coasters, a stainless steel-lined shot glass, a recipe book, and a cleaning cloth.

 The handles are welded onto the mug for added security, and the double-walled construction will keep drinks cool for several hours, which is a great bonus if you're going to be enjoying a drink or two outdoors during the summer months.
 No wonder these mugs are at every Happy Hour in the South.

-“I always make mule cocktails with fresh ginger syrup rather than ginger beer because I love the bite and heat that fresh ginger brings,” says Lynnette Marrero, cofounder of Speed Rack and bar director of Llama Inn and Llama San.
+“I always make mule cocktails with fresh ginger syrup rather than ginger beer because I love the bite and heat that fresh ginger brings,” says Lynette Marrero, cofounder of Speed Rack and bar director of Llama Inn and Llama San.
 “As for the mug, I think it came into fashion as a way to market the drink, but also copper does keep it cold.
 If you don’t have one, you can make it in a glass and enjoy."